Peterdedecker/crystal-face/README.md

 ## Description
 "Kudos" is a Strava term for when you like the effort someone has done.
-Kudos is my tribute to warmsound's Crystal (for it's great layout) and HermoT's NoFrills (for the idea of using font based filled meters).
+Kudos is my tribute to PixelPathos' Crystal (for it's great layout) and HermoT's NoFrills (for the idea of using font based filled meters).

 Enjoy the watch face! :)